 The 1st Special Operations Comptroller Squadron is a 1st SOW staff agency managing the financial business of Hurlburt Field.
 Its award-winning financial professionals strive for continuous, courteous, and accurate customer service while providing peacetime and wartime world-wide support to all members, both active and retired, of the uniformed services, other members of the DoD components, as well as civilian employees.

-Military members stationed at Hurlburt Field can email the following
+Military members stationed at Hurlburt Field who have recently retired/separated or who do not have access to the CSP, can email the following address for assistance:

 Constituted 16th Statistical Control Unit on 20 Oct 1942.
 Activated on 26 Oct 1942.
 Disbanded on 31 Mar 1944.
 Reconstituted, and redesignated 16th Comptroller Squadron, on 11 Jul 1995.
 Activated on 1 Oct 1995.
 Redesignated 1st Special Operations Comptroller Squadron on 16 November 2006.